 7.1.1.2 Video Rendering Unit

 A video rendering unit may comprise of one or more main displays and presentation displays.
 Main displays are primarily used to display the video streams captured by local and remote main cameras and can be LCD, PDP monitors or projectors.
-In a fully immersive system a main display should have sufficient size to display life-sized images.
+In a fully immersive system a main display should have sufficient size to display actual-sized images.
 Multiple monitors are usually integrated to present a panoramic view, or a single projection screen and multiple projectors can also be used.